Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Introduction

 \section{Introduction}

 There are rich and growing connections between commutative algebra and modular representation theory, notably via homological methods.
-Some of these connections can be built using tensor-triangulated categories, that is, homotopy categories, exact triangles and tensor products.
+Some of these connections can be built using tensor-triangulated categories.
 Recall that tensor-triangulated categories also appear in several other settings, like motivic theory, equivariant stable homotopy theory, or Kasparov's KK-theory of C*-algebras, for instance.
-This general framework is the backdrop of \emph{tensor-triangular geometry}, \aka \emph{tt-geometry}, to which this article belongs.
-For an introduction to tt-geometry, see~\cite{BalmerICM}.
+This framework is the backdrop of \emph{tensor-triangular geometry}, or \emph{tt-geometry} for short, see~\cite{BalmerICM}.

-In the present work, we use tt-geometry to connect two classical results, namely the Going-Up Theorem in commutative algebra and Quillen's famous Stratification Theorem in modular representation theory.
+In the present work, we use tt-geometry to connect two classical and well-known results, namely the Going-Up Theorem in commutative algebra and Quillen's Stratification Theorem in modular representation theory.
 Let us first remind the reader\,:

 \begin{Thm*}[Going-Up] Let $R\subset A$ be an integral extension of commutative rings, let $\gq$ be a prime in~$A$ and $\gp'$ a prime in~$R$ containing~$\gq\cap R$; then there exists a prime $\gq'$ in~$A$ containing $\gq$ such that $\gq'\cap R=\gp'$.
 Further, $\Spec(A)\to \Spec(R)$ is surjective and a weak form of injectivity holds, known as ``Incomparability"\,: if $\gq\subseteq \gq'$ are two primes in~$A$ such that $\gq\cap R=\gq'\cap R$ then $\gq=\gq'$. \end{Thm*}